JanuszJSzturo/ImageAnalysis2020/README.md

 ### Basic

-    This folder contains a basic tutorial on image handling, you will find  an example to load, display, select regions of interest and save and image to your computer
+This folder contains a basic tutorial on image handling, you will find an example to load, display, select regions of interest and save and image to your  computer.

 ### Color

-    Colorspace Exercise
+Color space Exercise